anuragmmer/pyAudioAnalysis/README.md

 # Audio File Analysis with Python

-This Python script analyzes an audio file's spectral characteristics to measure its noise level and tonal shift.
+This Python script analyzes an audio file's spectral characteristics to measure its noise level, tonal shift & rhythm.
 It uses the "librosa" library to perform various audio processing tasks such as loading audio files, estimating tempo, computing spectrograms, and feature extraction.
 The results of the analysis are plotted using the "matplotlib" library to visualize the noise level and tonal shift over time for each 15-second segment of the audio file.

+## Changes Included

+    1. Updated the script to allow the user to specify the duration of each segment for analysis instead of using a fixed duration of 15 seconds.
+    2. Added a feature to display the time and frequency of the maximum value in the spectrogram for each segment.
+    3. Implemented a new algorithm to detect key changes in the audio file and display them in the graph.
+    4. Improved the accuracy of the tempo estimation by using a more sophisticated method based on phase deviation.
+    5. Added support for more audio file formats, including FLAC and OGG.

 ## How to Use